 - An inflow of 1.32 million new residents (by birth or migration) will increase the local area population to 5.98 million by 2050, for an average annual growth rate of 0.97 percent.
 This growth rate is slightly lower than the 2021 IRP forecast, which projected an average annual population growth of 1.0 percent that would have resulted in 5.45 million gas service area residents by 2041. - Employment will grow at an average annual rate of 0.6 percent between 2024 and 2050, which is slower than the annual growth rate forecasted in the 2021 IRP of 1.2 percent.
-The employment growth rate in the 2021 IRP predicted some recovery from the COVID-19 recession, leading to a higher growth rate. - Local employers will create about 406,000 total jobs between 2024 and 2050, compared to about 555,000 jobs forecasted in the 2021 IRP between 2022 and 2041. - Manufacturing employment will decline by 0.2 percent annually on average between 2024 and 2050 due to outsourcing manufacturing processes to lower wage or less expensive states or countries and the continuing trend of capital investments that create productivity increases.
+The employment growth rate in the 2021 IRP included the recovery from the COVID-19 recession, leading to a higher growth rate. - Local employers will create about 406,000 total jobs between 2024 and 2050, compared to about 555,000 jobs forecasted in the 2021 IRP between 2022 and 2041. - Manufacturing employment will decline by 0.2 percent annually on average between 2024 and 2050 due to outsourcing manufacturing processes to lower wage or less expensive states or countries and the continuing trend of capital investments that create productivity increases. - Population and employment growth rates are less closely aligned as the economy grows quickly from the COVID-19 recovery and the area experiences retirements from the baby boomer generation.